Start Your New Jersey LLC

 To create an LLC in the state, you have to have a name that can be registered under the state’s laws.
 Picking the name for your LLC may mean choosing something different from what you are currently using.
 New Jersey law requires that the business name is different from any other business entity in the state.
 That means you need to ensure your business name does not match any other name listed with the Division of Revenue.

-You need to use the New Jersey Business Name Search Tool to do this.
+You need to perform a New Jersey Business Entity Search to do this.
 It is very simple to use.
 Go to the website, type in your business name or desired LLC name, and click “search.”
 It then provides you with information whether the name you selected is available.
 If it is, you can proceed with the process.

 You need to consider a few rules under New Jersey law before creating your name.
 First, the name must end with “Limited Liability Company” in some form.
 That may be in forms such as: